ixanza/tranquility/README.md

 [Heavy Armory](https://www.nexusmods.com/skyrimspecialedition/mods/6308) adds around 100 new weapons into the game that is evenly distributed to all the enemies and NPCs.

 [Requiem - OUT-Fitted](https://www.nexusmods.com/skyrimspecialedition/mods/34496) is a fantastic mod by jap2112 that incorporates nearly a dozen mods to fit into the world of Requiem.
-Serenity is using all but one of the suite which covers :
+Serenity is using all but one of the suite which covers:

 1. Common Clothes and Armors
 2. Guard Armor Replacer